saritamishrabgh/getClutchData/README.md

-# Clutch Data Scrapper
+# Clutch Data Scraper
 ## _Built for Automation interview for GetDefault_

-This web scrapper is built in Python using Selenium.
+This web scraper is built in Python using Selenium.

 ## Features
 - Code is ready and tested to scrape complete data about all the companies from the website.
 This has been tested for 9000+ data sets where for each domain 2 pages of data was read, but the code is already in place to read the complete list of data.